Skip to content

 How much is a trade mark application?

 In England, a simple trade mark application with registration in one classification costs £170.
-It will cost £50 for each additional class in which you wish to register your mark.
+It will cost £50 for each additional class you wish to register your mark.

-On average, it takes around five or six months in total to register a trade mark with the Intellectual Property Office.
-If you get legal advice from the offset, this can significantly decrease the time it takes for you to get through the application submission and therefore make it a more efficient process.
+On average, registering a trade mark with the Intellectual Property Office takes around five or six months.
+Getting legal advice from the outset can significantly decrease the time it takes to get through the application submission and, therefore, make it a more efficient process.

 Register for our free webinars